KyungtaekOh/TEEencrypt/README.md

 </br>

 #### RSA code
-I used the code of https://github.com/cezane/optee_rsa_example
+Used the code of https://github.com/cezane/optee_rsa_example